Part Two of a quick analysis of the Manhattan Institute’s health care plan or ‘plan’:

 insurers higher rates to compensate for low reimbursements plans; and (2) by addressing the inefficiencies in Medicaid and Medicare that drive up overall health care

-Cost shfiting arguments chafe me.
-If we are to assume a reasonably free market that Roy wants to assume either explictly or implictly, we should assume that providers (sellers of medical services) will attempt to get the maximum rate that they can from any payer.
+Cost shifting arguments chafe me.
+If we are to assume a reasonably free market that Roy wants to assume either explicitly or implicitly, we should assume that providers (sellers of medical services) will attempt to get the maximum rate that they can from any payer.
 And if that rate is not high enough, they won’t sell their service (as Roy argues in the Medicaid section, the MA rate is not high enough most of the time for all providers).
 So within this theoretical construct, sellers of services should already seek to maximize their rates from any payer irregardless of what any other payer is offering.
 Cost shifting is incompatible with the theoretical construct that Roy argues, and more importantly, there is evidence that it does not occur.

 Historically, private insurers have paid higher rates than Medicare for inpatient hospital care, and the gap between Medicare and private rates widened from 45 percent in 1995 to 57 percent in 2009, the study found.
 The average Medicare payment rate per discharge in 2009 was $11,031, while the average private rate was $17,286.
 There are two possible explanations for the gap—either hospitals charge private payers more to compensate for lower Medicare payments or hospitals can and do charge private payers more because of other factors, such as negotiating leverage.